benjaminplee/whoppex/README.md

 * Core is not protocol dependent
 * Ability to launch one agent, many agents, or list of agents
 * Agents may carry their own state along (e.g. identity, cookies, open socket)
-* Includes sample agent (sample app under umbrella) to demonstrate basic concepts
+* Includes sample agent (sample app under umbrella) to demonstrate basic concepts (HTTP, Logging, and MQTT)

 ## Installing / How to Use